Blog

 After Power Is Restored

 When your well pump stops working during a power outage in the Hudson Valley, remember it is only temporary.
 Once power is restored, so will be your water supply.
-You must only stay calm, and consider your options of how to minimize water usage during the downed time so that you have water available for your most important day-to-day activities.
+All you have to do is stay calm and consider your options of how to minimize water usage during the down time so that you have water available for your most important day-to-day activities.

 If you’re experiencing problems with your well pump, call T.Webber Plumbing, Heating, Air & Electric in the Hudson Valley today!